Are Life Insurance Proceeds Taxable? What You Should Know

 Considerations to help mitigate tax liabilities

-There are some things to keep in mind – and discuss with your financial professional or tax advisor – when tax planning around life insurance.
+Here are some things to keep in mind – and discuss with your financial professional or tax advisor — when tax planning around life insurance.

 Ownership transfer

-Transferring ownership of a life insurance policy can be one strategy for those concerned about estate taxes (again, keeping in mind that while the lifetime exclusion for estate taxes is $13.99 million in 2025, that may be set to a much lower amount in 2026).
-Transferring ownership of a life insurance policy before death can avoid owing federal estate taxes on it.
-You may wish to transfer ownership to an adult child, for example, or other trusted adult.
-If you, the insured, die within three years of such a transfer, the policy payout will still be included in your estate.11
+Transferring ownership of a life insurance policy before death can help your heirs avoid owing federal estate taxes.
+You may wish to transfer ownership to an adult child, for example, or another trusted adult.
+If you, the insured, die within three years of such a transfer, the policy payout will still be included in your estate.17

 Irrevocable life insurance trust